WDAD

 WDAD (1450 AM) is a radio station in Indiana County, Pennsylvania.
-It is owned and operated by Renda Broadcasting.
+It is owned and operated by Renda Media.

 History

 WDAD was the first radio station in Indiana County, and was one of the first radio stations in the nation granted licenses after World War II had ended.
 The station has kept its original call letters throughout its history of more than half a century.
-The WDAD call letters were formerly used by a Nashville radio station which first signed on the air in 1925 and broadcast until sometime in 1927.

 WDAD's ownership was relatively stable, having only had four owners in its long history.
-The station was signed on November 4, 1945 under the corporate name Indiana Broadcasters, Inc. Paul Short served as company president and general manager.
+The station was signed on November 4, 1945, under the corporate name Indiana Broadcasters, Inc. Paul Short served as company president and general manager.
 The station's studios and offices were housed in the Indiana Theatre Building at 633 Philadelphia Street.
 The company also operated WARD-AM in nearby Johnstown under the name Central Broadcasting Company, Inc. The station operated at a full-time power of 250 watts from its transmitter site along Old Highway 422 and Twolick Road in neighboring White Township, Pennsylvania.

 Progressive Publishing of Clearfield, Pennsylvania, purchased the station in August 1955 but continued to operate WDAD (and later its FM sister station WQMU) under the existing company name Indiana Broadcasters.
-Progressive also owned two other radio stations, WCPA-AM/WQYX-FM in Clearfield, and WMAJ/WXLR-FM in State College.
+Progressive also owned two other radio stations, WCPA/WQYX-FM in Clearfield, and WMAJ/WXLR-FM in State College.

 Under Progressive's ownership of more than three decades, WDAD prospered greatly, beginning with a facility upgrade in 1964, which allowed it to increase its daytime power from 250 watts to 1,000 watts.
 A co-located FM station, WQMU, signed on the air in 1968.